cfe84/git-tools/README.md

 `git split`, which allows you to selectively delete stuff from the last commit, and apply it to a new commit.
 This is useful when you want to split commits in a finer grain than what `git revise --cut` would allow you.
 You start deleting the code that you want in the new commit, stage that, then call `git split`, and that will amend the current commit, then re-apply the change and stage them (optionally committing them directly.)

+`git bookmark`, which allows you to create relative bookmarks to git references.
+Unlike branches, bookmarks store relative references (like `HEAD~2`) and resolve them dynamically when used.
+This is useful for temporarily marking specific commits relative to your current position.
+You can create, list, show, checkout bookmarks, and sync branches to bookmark positions.

 All these commands contain a `--help` subcommand that displays their usage.

 # Install